 “Their flight is less erratic just before roosting, no longer distracted by an insect in the air.
 It’s as though each bat brings a scrap of night’s darkness home with it, leaving the sky pale and brightening.
 It’s as though night itself were being stored in the bat house till dusk.”

-The FruitGuys are working with our suppliers and farmers in adding value - like bees - to their organic and sustainable farming practices.
 These four hives will supply pollination power to Torrey's fruiting trees and lavender rows, and produce a fantastic organic honey.

 The current news about the honey bee crisis and the mysterious Colony Collapse Disorder has made even the non-farmers among us aware of how vital bees are to our ecosystem.
 We certainly wouldn't have a FruitCase without them.
-It takes 50,000 bee hives to pollinate Maine's blueberries, 30,000 for New York's apple crop and 1.2 million hives to get California almonds to produce.
+It takes 50,000 bee hives to pollinate Maine's blueberries, 30,000 for New York's apple crop, and 1.2 million hives to get California almonds to produce.
 To be fruitful, you need pollination.
 And part of recovering the bee population requires that more small farmers like Torrey keep more hives.